How to Prepare Your Digital Devices for a Storm

 Back up your phone and computer.

-We’re used to having our data at the ready, but make sure important documents and anything you want to protect that is currently only on a hard drive is backed up to the cloud.
+We’re used to having our data at the ready thanks to our digital devices, but make sure important documents and anything you want to protect that is currently only on a hard drive is backed up to the cloud.
 If you have a Dropbox or OneDrive account, check to ensure that your important documents and data are stored there.
 If not, set one up and copy all data to that account.

 Save duplicate copies of important documents to the cloud.

 Create a new, separate, and private Google account just for this.
-Scan and upload copies of things like insurance policies, vaccine records, copies of photo identification, passports and birth certificates to Google Docs.
+Scan and upload copies of things like insurance policies, vaccine records, copies of photo identification, passports and birth certificates to Google Docs using your digital devices.
 Create a Google spreadsheet and make a list of all of the logins, passwords and contacts needed in quickly—everything from your banks and insurance websites to your social media logins.
 Consider giving access to this account to a trusted family member in case you’re unable to access the information during a power outage.

 Update your home inventory.